-You can have the plan premium taken out of your monthly Social Security check.
-Contact Member Services for more information on how to pay your plan premium this way.
-We will be happy to help you set this up.
+Option 3: You can have the Part D late enrollment penalty taken out of your monthly Social Security check will be happy to help you set this up.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)